akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Voices woke Beatrice from a strange dream.
 John had pulled up at the fork.
 “This is where we turn, Miss.”

-The woman leaned back.
+The woman leant back.
 “We let you sleep.
 You must have been worn out, you poor thing.”
 Her eyes glittered, but not unkindly.
 “Take care of yourself, dear.
 And your goose.”

 “Thank you—for the ride and everything.”